Gaetz/node-training/07.item-marketplace/lecture-notes.md

 Go to Kubernetes engine on the menu
 Wait for the kubernetes API to start
-Create a cluster
+Create a cluster, name it items-dev-cluster
 Change the name of the cluster to items-dev
 Select a zone near you
 Select a 1.15+ version (e.g. latest)
+Don't click Create.

 Then go to default-pool.
+Use only 3 nodes.
 You should see your config.
 Go to Nodes.
 Select Serie N1 and Type g1-small to get a small machine.
-Click create.
+Nom click create.
 It will take some time.

 We'll use the google cloud sdk to automatically manage kubernetes contexts for us.
 Go to https://cloud.google.com/sdk/docs/quickstarts